-NASA’s Juno Spacecraft provides astronomers with a view of Jupiter’s cloud tops as it passed by the planet at a distance of rough 52,200 kilometers.
+NASA’s Juno Spacecraft provides astronomers with a view of Jupiter’s cloud tops as it passed by the planet at a distance of roughly 52,200 kilometers (32,400 miles).

 Using data from the JunoCam instrument on NASA’s Juno Spacecraft, citizen scientist Gabriel Fiset created this enhanced color view of Jupiter’s south pole.
 Oval storms dot the cloudscape.
 Approaching the pole, the organized turbulence of Jupiter’s belts and zones transitions into clusters of unorganized filamentary structures, streams of air that resemble giant tangled strings.